AUTHENTICATION GUIDE

 If you checked ANY of these boxes, proceed with extreme caution!

-If you're still not 100% sure, you can use a professional authentication service.
-For a small fee, these companies use a combination of expert authenticators and AI to give you a definitive verdict.
+If you're still not 100% sure, you can use a professional service.
+They use a combination of expert authenticators and AI to give you a definitive verdict.

 Legit Check By Ch